 1School of Earth Sciences, University of Bristol, Bristol, BS8 1TQ, UK; mm13970@my.bristol.ac.uk;

-logical S00000

-2Natural History Museum of Los Angeles County, 900 Exposition Blvd., Los Angeles, CA 90007;
+2Natural History Museum of Los Angeles County, 900 Exposition Blvd., Los Angeles, CA 90007; donaldprothero@att.net;

-3University of Michigan Museum of Paleontology, 1109 Geddes Ave., Ann Arbor, MI 48109
+3 Dept. Geosciences, University of Wisconsin, 1215 W Dayton St., Madison, WI 53706; vsyverson@gmail.com

-Abstract—A classic example of evolution in action is the Galapagos finches, whose rapid responses to climate change are well documented.
-In this study, we analyzed a sample of Barn Owls (Tyto alba) fossils from the collections of the La Brea Tar Pits and Museum, California, to determine changes in size or shape in response to climate fluctuations over the last 35,000 years.
-Despite a weak Bergmann’s rule effect observed in living Barn Owls, displaying larger body sizes in colder climates, the La Brea owls demonstrated stasis over this time period, with no statistically significant changes in size or robustness despite the peak glacial maximum 18,000-20,000 years ago, when the enviromnent at La Brea was predominantly coniferous forests and snowy winters.
-Our results concur with studies conducted on La Brea Great Horned Owls, Condors, Golden Eagles, Bald Eagles, Turkeys, and Caracaras.
+Abstract—A classic example of evolution in action is the Galápagos finches, whose rapid responses to climate change are well documented.
+In this study, we analyzed a sample of barn owl (Tyto alba) fossils from the collections of the La Brea Tar Pits Museum, California, to determine changes in size or shape in response to climate fluctuations over the last 35,000 years.
+Despite a weak Bergmann’s rule effect observed in living barn owls, displaying larger body sizes in colder climates, the La Brea owls demonstrated stasis over this time period, with no statistically significant changes in size or robustness despite the peak glacial maximum 18,000-20,000 years ago, when the environment at Rancho La Brea was predominantly coniferous forests and snowy winters.
+Our results concur with studies conducted on Rancho La Brea great horned owls, condors, golden eagles, bald eagles, turkeys, and caracaras.
 It appears that many birds do not respond to changes in climate in a simple fashion, and are adaptable to various ecosystems and can live in a variety of habitats or climates without change in body size or hind limb robustness.

 INTRODUCTION

-Traditional evolutionary biology features an abundance of examples of adaptive responses to changes in climate, particularly in birds such as the Galapagos finches (Weiner, 1995; Grant and Weiner, 1999; Grant and Grant, 2007).
-Numerous additional instances of microevolutionary adaptations in modern birds such as Siberian Warblers, English Sparrows, Cuckoos, Cowbirds, Red-Winged Blackbirds have been documented (Weiner, 1995).
-These studies suggest bird body masses and robustness respond readily to environmental and climate changes.
+Traditional evolutionary biology features an abundance of examples of adaptive responses to changes in climate, particularly in birds such as the Galápagos finches (Weiner, 1995; Grant and Weiner, 1999; Grant and Grant, 2007).
+Numerous additional instances of microevolutionary adaptations have been documented in modern birds such as Siberian warblers, English sparrows, cuckoos, cowbirds, and red-winged blackbirds (Weiner, 1995).
+These studies suggest that bird body mass and robustness respond readily to environmental and climate changes.

 Over the last four decades, paleontologists have acknowledged stasis over long time periods in fossil populations (Eldredge and Gould, 1972; Eldredge, 1999; Gould, 2002).
 Since most fossil metazoans demonstrate evolutionary stasis over millions of years, it may seem as though short-term, small-scale examples of stasis may be less important in terms of macroevolution (Jackson and Cheetham, 1999; Gould, 2002; Jablonski, 2000, 2008; Geary, 2009; Princehouse, 2009; Hallam, 2009; Sepkoski and Ruse, 2009).
-However, there exists abundant evidence (e.g., Coope, 1979; Davis, 1983; Bennett, 1990; Prothero and Heaton, 1996; Prothero, 1999; Prothero et al., 2012) of stasis over periods of climate change or stress, which should be periods of changes in morphology given the tenets of evolutionary biology.
+However, there exists abundant evidence (e.g., Coope, 1979; Davis, 1983; Bennett, 1990; Prothero and Heaton, 1996; Prothero, 1999; Prothero et al., 2012) of stasis over periods of climate change or stress, which should be periods of morphological change given the tenets of evolutionary biology and the kinds of microevolutionary responses to climatic change described above.

-The La Brea Tar Pits provide an excellent platform to test the effects of climate change on vertebrate short-term morphology over thousands of years.
-Over 85,000 specimens of birds representing more than 133 species are known from the Tar Pits, including 19 extinct species (Howard, 1962).
-The Tar Pits are renowned for the exquisite preservation of fossil specimens, particularly delicate bird bones, throughout a variety of time intervals (Akersten et al., 1983; Stock and Harris, 1992; Friscia et al., 2008).
-The temporal sequence of pits has been established by radiocarbon dating, which gives researchers insight to the climate cycles of the Pleistocene.
+The La Brea Tar Pits provide an excellent platform to test the effects of climate change on vertebrate morphology over thousands of years.
+Over 85,000 specimens of birds representing more than 133 species are known from the tar pits, including 19 extinct species (Howard, 1962).
+The Tar Pits are renowned for their exquisite preservation of fossil specimens, particularly delicate bird bones, throughout a variety of time intervals (Akersten et al., 1983; Stock and Harris, 1992; Friscia et al., 2008).
+The temporal sequence of pits has been established by radiocarbon dating, which gives researchers insight into the climate cycles of the Pleistocene.